penrose/penrose/README.md

 # Penrose

 Not ready for contributions or public use yet, but hopefully will be soon!
-See [the site](penrose.ink) for more information.
+See [the site](penrose.ink) for more information and examples.

 Quick start: